 (I’ve also discovered that this helps with people with special needs who can’t “see” the image).

 Want to incorporate more images into your posts?
 Here’s what I use.

 Unsplash – Images are licensed free to use.
 For that, unsplash pics make up the bulk of my post images.

 Canva – Canva helps me add my own unique touch using my own images.
 Usually seen during my EC Quote Friday Posts and my Guest Blog Posts.

 Google Images – If you use Google Images, be sure your post is in accordance with the Fair Use Act.
 Because this blog is not monetized and contains educational content, images that are used from Google are according to Fair Use.
 See my Copyright Page to learn more.

 My Own Pics – I also use my own pictures which you’ll be able to tell are mine because I’m not a professional photographer.
 At all.
 Not even close.

 Photoshop – I LOVE mock-ups!
 In fact, that’s what I used for the pic to this post.
 If you want to create your own professional looking images for your business or blog, Photoshop provides a great way to do this using mock-ups.
 You can then use these unique images on your blog.
 All it really takes is a $10/ mo account and there’s a lot you can do even if you don’t want to upgrade.
 I’m still working on a basic Photoshop tutorial.
 Stay tuned.

 Bitstrips – I also use bitstrips to cartoon myself and use them as blog pics.
-I fell in love with this last year when Colleen of Silver Threading had me on her blog for the first time.
+I fell in love with this last year (2015) when Colleen of Silver Threading (now Colleen Chesebro dot com) had me on her blog for the first time.
 She always uses silver cartoons and taught me how to use them.
 Since then, I’ve been obsessed with them.
 Now my cartoon mini me is incorporated into my blog which helps out a lot when I need a quick image and can’t really find one that’s available.
 It also adds a unique touch.